Dirack/diffractionSimulator/study/diffraction_image/fault_detection/README.md

 #### Study of the fault detection experiment

+This usage example can be found in the reproducible paper [Post-stack velocity analysis by separation and imaging of seismic diffractions](http://www.reproducibility.org/RSF/book/tccs/diffr/paper_html/).

 #### Study of the recipe in 'stack.py'

 The original script, 'stack.py', is a Madagascar recipe for stacking and